 This project uses machine learning technology to examine gender bias in language.
-It trains and deploys a text generation model, the "homo-generator," on the Homosaurus vocabulary.
+It trains a text generation model from a custom dataset of anti-trans legislation in the US.
+Read more and see the code on the project's Github page.

 This online workshop series teaches Python programming from an ethical and feminist approach to working with text data.
 It begins with foundations of programming and proceeds to data gathering (with web scraping), and text analysis.
 Future units are currently being developed on text generation with machine learning.